 If you do become injured in a maritime environment, you must approach the legal circumstances using a unique analysis compared to the legal analysis you would perform if you were injured on land.
 For instance, you must first determine if maritime jurisdiction applies, and if so, how it may affect the legal liability and/or ability to recover damages.
 Furthermore, if the incident occurred during a commercial maritime event, you may be bound by the governing state’s Worker’s Compensation law.

 Your unique maritime circumstances will likely have some impact on your ability to recover damages and the amount that you are able to recover, so it is important to consult a firm with maritime experience prior to pursuing your case.
-The attorneys at Conrad & Scherer in Fort Lauderdale, Florida have several decades of combined experience litigating maritime personal injury cases.
-Conrad & Scherer’s maritime attorneys’ experience with marine personal injury claims can help identify nuances and remedy issues that attorneys without extensive maritime experience may miss.
+The attorneys at Conrad & Scherer in Fort Lauderdale, Florida have many years of combined experience litigating maritime personal injury cases.